Jim Inhofe: Election, first term, and USS Batfish

-USS Batfish

 In 1969, Inhofe sponsored a successful bill to bring a retired U.S. Navy submarine to Oklahoma.
-Inhofe initially wanted the USS Piranha for Tulsa, but it was determined that waters in the Arkansas River were too shallow for the ship to travel that far upriver.
-Muskogee City-County Trust Port Authority donated five acres of waterfront property to locate the ship in Muskogee.
-In September 1970, the USS Batfish was considered as an alternative and in on December 9, 1971 the Batfish was given to the State of Oklahoma.
-The ship was unofficially opened to the public July 4, 1972 with its official opening Memorial Day 1973.
+Inhofe initially wanted the USS Piranha for Tulsa, but it was determined that the Arkansas River was too shallow for the ship to travel that far upriver.
+The Muskogee City-County Trust Port Authority donated five acres of waterfront property to locate the ship in Muskogee.
+In September 1970, the USS Batfish was considered as an alternative and on December 9, 1971, the Batfish was given to the State of Oklahoma.
+The ship was unofficially opened to the public July 4, 1972, with its official opening on Memorial Day 1973.

 1972 campaigning and second term

-In 1972, Inhofe was appointed to serve as co-chair for Richard Nixon's 1972 presidential campaign in Oklahoma with Ralph G. Thompson.
+In 1972, Inhofe was appointed to serve as co-chair for Richard Nixon's 1972 presidential campaign in Oklahoma with Ralph Gordon Thompson.
 During the campaign, Inhofe solicited Barry Goldwater to write a letter of endorsement for Nixon's campaign in Oklahoma to win over conservative Republicans and he represented Oklahoma at the 1972 Republican National Convention.
-He also worked on U.S. Senator Dewey Bartlett's campaign as the co-chair for Oklahoma's 1st congressional district.
+He also worked on U.S. senator Dewey Bartlett's campaign as the co-chair for Oklahoma's 1st congressional district.
 In his own district, Inhofe faced no Republican primary challenge and faced Democratic nominee Happy Miles in the general election.
-He won the general election by over 7,000 votes; afterward, he was elected by fellow Republican State Senators to serve as the assistant floor leader in the 34th Oklahoma Legislature.
-He was the minority leader of the Oklahoma Senate for the 35th Oklahoma Legislature.
+He won the general election by over 7,000 votes; afterward, he was elected by fellow Republican state senators to serve as the assistant floor leader in the 34th Oklahoma Legislature.
+He was elected minority leader of the Oklahoma Senate for the 35th Oklahoma Legislature to succeed Donald Ferrell who had lost re-election.
+In April 1975, he appointed the first blind page in Oklahoma history: 15 year-old Angela Keele.
+Later that year, Inhofe and Charles Ford wrote an article criticizing David Boren and spending by the Democratic Party in a party newspaper.
+Newspapers in the state responded by pointing out Inhofe had supported just as much spending; the article was syndicated by the Associated Press and Inhofe responded by publishing a Tulsa World op-ed arguing he had tried to amend bills to remove wasteful spending and was consistently critical of spending.
+He did not seek a third term to the Oklahoma Legislature and was succeeded as minority leader by Senator Stephen Wolfe.